Jellybit/MakeJunction/README.md

     * If you encounter errors about "insufficient privilege," you might need to run the script **as an Administrator**.
     * Alternatively, on Windows 10/11, enabling **Developer Mode** in your Windows Settings usually allows you to create junctions without running as an administrator, if permissions are an issue.

+## Compile Standalone

+I took these steps to compile a standalone version that doesn't have the console window.
+Open Powershell and type the following commands:

+* Install-Module ps2exe
+* Set-ExecutionPolicy RemoteSigned -Scope Process -Force
+* ps2exe "MakeJunctions.ps1" "MakeJunctions.exe" -noConsole

+This installs ps2exe, which compiles powershell scripts.
+The execution policy command changes permissions to be able to compile this executable, but the permissions will revert to normal after you close this window.

 ---

 Hope this tool is useful to someone other than me.